6

 based on 1 review

-"No common room, bathroom is dirty, no usable elevator, 6 floors
+No common room, bathroom is dirty, no usable elevator, 6 floors

-Big laundry room, moderate size windows, dining hall in building, built in closet system" - 1 year agoWe collected 1 dorm reviews for Mason Hall
+Big laundry room, moderate size windows, dining hall in building, built in closet system - 1 year agoWe collected 1 dorm reviews for Mason Hall

-Browse 1 Dorm ReviewNumber 4
+Browse all 1 dorm review# 4

 Christie Hall